uzubair/uzubair/README.md

 ## About Me

-After graduating from the University of Windsor's Computer Science program in the Sprint of 2006, I worked for various companies before landing at Miovision in November 2021.
+After graduating from the University of Windsor's Computer Science program in the Spring of 2006, I worked for various companies before landing at Miovision in November 2021.
 I've worked primarly on web services with a focus on efficency, scalability, automated testing, and maintainability.